rysuds/dunebuggy/README.md

 # print(dune.user_id)
 ```

-We'll now need to construct a Dune SQL query.
-We can do this in two ways.
-The first being just creating a raw string SQL query like below
+To create a query now, all we need to do is pass in a `name`, `query_string` and `dataset_id`

+We can construct the SQL query by using a raw sql string

 ```python
 query_string = "select * from ethereum.transactions\nLIMIT 100\n"
 ```

-Or, if we wanna get fancy, we could use the fantastic PyPika library to construct one in an ORM style
+Or we could use a fancy ORM-style library like [pypika](https://github.com/kayak/pypika)

 ```python
 from pypika import Database, Query